callstack/react-native-testing-library/website/docs/MigrationV7.md

 ## New aliases

-To ease the migration of `@testing-library/react-native` users using version below v7, we've introduced new aliases to our accessibility queries:
+To improve compatibility with React Testing Library, and ease the migration for `@testing-library/react-native` users using version below v7, we've introduced new aliases to our accessibility queries:

 - `ByLabelText` aliasing `ByA11yLabel` queries
 - `ByHintText` aliasing `ByA11yHint` queries